tudorpintea999/eclipse-program-library/docs/src/confidential-token/deep-dive/encryption.md

 One natural way to divide the 64-bit pending balance and transfer amount in the structures above is to evenly split the number as low and high 32-bit numbers.
-Then since the amounts that are encrypted in each ciphertexts are 32-bit numbers, each of their decryption can be done efficiently.
+Then since the amounts that are encrypted in each ciphertext are 32-bit numbers, each of their decryption can be done efficiently.

 The problem with this approach is that the 32-bit number that is encrypted as